-Medical/Mental Health/Substance Use Disorder Care -The population accessing services at Bethesda House consistently present issues related to Significant Mental Illness, Substance Use, Trauma, and untreated Chronic Health Conditions.
+Medical/Mental Health/Substance Use Disorder Care - The population accessing services at Bethesda House consistently present issues related to Significant Mental Illness, Substance Use, Trauma, and untreated Chronic Health Conditions.
 The Social Work and Case Management Staff are dedicated to engaging individuals in all means of support in order to assess the needs of individuals and provide guidance and information in order to connect to services and community providers.
 Staff have established strong relationships with community agencies/programs such as Project Safe Point, Ellis Hospital, New Choices, Ellis Mental Health Clinic, and Schenectady DSS in order to best serve the population and have an impact.
-A main component of the service is that individuals often interact with Social Work staff quite frequently.
-Shelter guest and Drop-in Center guests are able to see staff on a daily basis.
+A main component of the service is that individuals often interact with Social Work staff guite frequently.
+Shelter guests and Drop-in Center guests are able to see staff on a daily basis.
 This intense support allows for greater engagement and effectiveness.

-How Social Work, Works - We believe that it begins with valuing the individual's experience, choices, and priorities.
+How Our Social Work Department Works - We believe that it begins with valuing the individual's experience, choices, and priorities.
 Meeting the individual 'where they are at' and listening to what is important to them is the process of engagement for us.
 Being available to address a need or problem in the moment and building trust is a key component of how Social Work staff operate.
 Staff hold the belief that individuals have a desire to and the ability to change that which is causing them distress.
 Social Workers further believe that sabotaging incidents and behaviors are a response to a physical and/or psychological pain or condition.
 Staff foremost offer comfort care and safety, thus cultivating further opportunities for treatment to begin.
 Staff want clients to experience and remember Bethesda House as a place to return to when in need.
 Bethesda House finds value in working and collaborating with each other and area human resource agencies for the common good and safety of the individual and the greater community.

 The Future of Social Work at Bethesda House - Social Work staff will continue to be a bridge and safety net for individuals disconnected from life stabilizing services and supports.
 The overarching goal is to expand to provide and strengthen existing programs that have proven effective with the population.
 We will be expanding the Health Home program by adding staff which allows us to reach and provide services to more members.
-In our experience, Outreach Case Management staff are critical in reaching the outliers, we have experienced that the people that are in encampments are skeptical of services.
+We have experienced that our Outreach Team is able to connect with outliers who live in encampments and have a history of being skeptical of working with service providers.

 We see the need to have 7-days a week Social Work services.
 Crisis does not start on Monday and end on Friday.
-Our staff have worked on weekends and experienced people in need.
+Our staff have worked on weekends, encountering people in need.
 Increasing the Social Work hours to include weekends is a future goal.
 Due to the increase in need of Medical Care and PNP programs, we are working to increase the availability of these services.